joe-antognini/joe-antognini.github.io/_posts/2014-12-02-the-sky-in-december-2014.md

   feature: constellations2.jpg
 date: 2014-12-02
 categories: sky
+description: Our monthly summary of what will be up in the sky.
 ---

-Our monthly summary of what will be up in the sky.

 ## Lunar phases